 Things to see and do

 The Rudaki Museum of History is the place to see ancient Panjakent’s remarkable frescoes.
-Actually, the best ones are in the Hermitage in St-Petersburg, which is to Central Asia what the British museum is to the rest of the colonised world, and some other frescoes are in Dushanbe’s National museum.
+Actually, the best ones are in the Hermitage in St-Petersburg (you can visit virtually, room 47 to 51), which is to Central Asia what the British museum is to the rest of the colonised world, and some other frescoes are in Dushanbe’s National museum.

 But Panjakent’s museum is without a doubt the 3rd-best place to see them.
 You can see a 3-headed god, the Iranian hero Rustam fighting demons, and Sogdian aristocrats.